Just5KY/homey/README.md

 **NOTE: This is a work in progress and currently unstable.
 If any of the #required endpoints in the .env file are configured incorrectly or unreachable, the application will crash.**

 ### Minimal mode
-**Minimal mode** makes homey work more like homer: a static dashboard with links to your services and low overhead.
+**Minimal mode** turns homey into a more traditional dashboard with links to services and low overhead.
 API functionality (Docker/Portainer, Flood, weather, service checker, settings menu) is disabled.
 This option can be toggled using the settings menu or the `minimal_mode` flag in `config.yml`.

 *Note: Homey has no way of writing updated config files to the disk in minimal mode.
 Once it is switched on, all configuration (**including switching minimal mode off**) must be done manually through `config.yml`*

 ### Icons
-The `icon` field in `config.yml` points to homey/public/images/icons - add images to this folder as you add services to the config file.
+The `icon` field in `config.yml` points to homey/public/images/icons.
+New icons can be added via this folder or uploaded using the built-in service editor.
 You can find a huge collection of PNG self-hosted service icons at NX211's [Homer Icons](https://github.com/NX211/homer-icons) (512x512) or my fork [Homer Icons Compressed](https://github.com/vlfldr/homer-icons) (128x128).
-Docker containers will look for icons that match their exact name.
+Docker containers will use icons that are an exact name match.

 ## Built with: